-- 3. Once the [current evaluation context] and the local values have been set, object resolution is carried out, as follows: - the [current object resource] is established; Since only one [current object resource] is set per element then some attributes will have a higher priority than others.
+- 4. [parent bnode] and [parent subject] are both cleared so that they are not passed on to child statements. - 5.
+Once the [current evaluation context] and the local values have been set, object resolution is carried out, as follows: - the [current object resource] is established;

+Since only one [current object resource] is set per element then some attributes will have a higher priority than others.
 The highest priority is given to @resource.
 If there is no @resource then @href is used, and if that is not present, @src is used.
-If none of these are present then a unique identifier or [blank node] is created.
-Note that unless the final value of the [current object resource] is a [blank node] then it will be an absolute URI, which means that any relative paths must be normalised against [base] in the [current evaluation context], using the algorithm defined in RFC 3986.
-The value might also have been provided as a [curie], and if so, it is processed as defined in

-CURIE Syntax Definition [p.39].
+If none of these are present but @rel or @rev is present, then [current object resource] is set to null.

+Note that final value of the [current object resource] will either be null, or an absolute URI.
+If the latter then any relative paths must be normalised against [base] in the [current evaluation context], using the algorithm defined in RFC 3986.
+In the case of @resource the value might also have been provided as a [curie], and if so, it is processed as defined in CURIE Syntax Definition [p.47].